Chicken Stock vs Broth: The Differences, Uses, Pros And Cons

 Chicken broth is a savory liquid that is made from chicken bones and other animal parts.
 It is a popular base for soups, sauces and other dishes.

 Broth mainly uses meat and vegetables as the key ingredients.
-These ingredients are all place into a large pot and simmered for 1-2 hours.
+These ingredients are all placed into a large pot and simmered for 1-2 hours.
 Chicken broth has many uses including soups, sauces, gravy, sautés and you can even cook your grains like rice in it.

 The beauty of chicken broth is that you can pull the meat out of the pot when you are done and eat it!